wp-plugins/easy-custom-sidebars/readme.txt

 10. Quickly manage all of your custom sidebars on the manage sidebar replacements screen.

 == Changelog ==
+= 1.0.4 - Feature Update and Bug Fix =
+* New Feature: Can add sidebars for author archive pages.
+* The sidebar now persists on empty taxonomy pages.
+* The sidebar now persists when there are no posts in search results.
+* Fixed issue whereby taxonomy names with ampersands weren't being added to the sidebar (had to manually esc_html for get_term_by function).
+* Removed dependancy for global $post object and use the get_queried_object() function when looking for a replacement.

 = 1.0.3 - Admin Capability Check =
 * Prevents an error from being triggered in admin when a non-admin user doesn't have the required capability to use the plugin.